e-Commerce Site Search Review: Urban Ladder

 A search for “Study Table” when sorted by New Arrivals

 UL should allow visitors to drill down into a category or subcategory right from the Search Suggestions or from a filter in the search results page.
-This will improve the quality of search results displayed when Sorts or Filters are applied.
+When Sorts or Filters are applied, the quality of search results displayed will improve.

-Only available filter is price on desktop & mobile.
-While price is a critical filter, its value is eroded when the search results are no longer relevant on application of the price filter as seen below.
+The only available filter is the price on desktop & mobile.
+While the price is a critical filter, its value is eroded when the search results are no longer relevant on the application of the price filter as seen below.
 In the category of Home decor / Furnishings, we recommend adding filters like Category, Sub Category, Fabric, Material, Color, Discount/Savings as a bare minimum, to help visitors quickly drill down and find something of interest to them.

 SORT OPTIONS (4/5)